elm-community/elm-faq/index.md

 ### Why does elm-repl (or elm-make) report "cannot find module 'Html'"?
 You need to install the Html module:

-    elm package install elm-lang/html
+    elm install elm/html

-Several modules are [available by default](http://package.elm-lang.org/packages/elm-lang/core/latest) in the base Elm tools but other common modules like Html have to be installed in the working directory before they can be used in elm-make, elm-repl, and elm-reactor.
+Several modules are [available by default](https://package.elm-lang.org/packages/elm/core/latest/) in the base Elm tools but other common modules like Html have to be installed in the working directory before they can be used in elm-make, elm-repl, and elm-reactor.